-The fact that within just a few days, world leaders and bureaucrats were telling us “3% to 5%” fatality rates — this not only disclosed intentional misrepresentation — intentional, I reiterate for emphasis — but it was also a clear-cut case of catastrophizing (actual fatality rates, according to the scrupulous Stanford epidemiologist John Iionadis, fall between 0.1% and 0.5%, which is much more like the regular seasonal flu), and catastrophizing, as I have admonished so many times this past year-and-a-half, should always be looked upon suspiciously.
+The fact that, within just a few days, world leaders and bureaucrats were telling us “3% to 5%” fatality rates, this not only disclosed intentional misrepresentation — intentional, I reiterate for emphasis — but it was also a clear-cut case of terrorism through catastrophism.
+Actual fatality rates, according to the scrupulous Stanford epidemiologist John Iionadis, fall between 0.1% and 0.5%, which is much more like the regular seasonal flu.

 The second and most significant of the two things that simply could not be reconciled is something that I’ve not only not had anyone answer: I’ve never even heard anyone else discuss it — even among those who didn’t buy into the mainstream narrative: people as skeptical as me.

-When I heard this gentleman today, I felt the scales fall from my eyes.
+When I heard this man today, I felt the scales fall from my eyes.

 This second thing I’m speaking of — the something that not one person among even the most dedicated and zealous catastrophists, not doctor, not scientist, not politician, not anyone, has ever addressed, even when I’ve directly and repeatedly asked — is this:

 How can any sane person justify creating astronomically more death and misery, and for an indefinite period of time, for a coronavirus which when treated with safe, abundant, inexpensive, effective, early-treatment protocols is far less lethal than the seasonal flu?

 No one has ever answered that question.

 I know I’ve written about this subject numerous times, and I don’t mean to be a broken record, but let me say again just for posterity: I have asked this question to more people than I could ever calculate, and not a single person — even the doctors and scientists — not one among them has ever in any way replied.

-And I do mean that quite literally: there’s not ever even an attempt at a reply.
+I mean this quite literally: there’s not ever even an attempt at a reply.
 No sloppy polemics, no specious reasoning, none of the interminable equivocations and tortuous circumlocutions.
 No anything.

 It is truly among the most bizarre experiences of my entire life.